Safety & Injuries

 In this program, you will learn to identify hazards, assess risks, and eliminate or manage those risks in any study involving direct contact with animals, animal tissues, or animal by-products.

 You must also complete required animal care and use training.
-Training requirements are different for Bloomington and Indianapolis campuses.

 For life-threatening or immobilizing injuries, call 911.